Teichlab/celltypist/README.md

 #Data training with SGD mini-batch training.
 new_model = celltypist.train(expression_input, labels = label_input, genes = gene_input, mini_batch = True)
 ```
-The new model is an instance of the `Model` class as in `1.4.`, and can be manipulated as with other Celltypist models.
+The new model is an instance of the `Model` class as in `1.4.`, and can be manipulated as with other CellTypist models.
 For example, it can be specified as the `model` argument in `annotate`.
 ```python
 #Predict the identity of each input cell with the new model.
 predictions = celltypist.annotate(input_file, model = new_model)